BayTown/UD-DEND-Capstone-Flight-Data-with-Airflow/README.md

 I extracted the following data from the OpenSky Network:
 - aircraftDatabase (CSV-Format)
 - aircraftTypes (CSV-Format)
-- manufacturers  (CSV-Format)
 You can find them [here](https://opensky-network.org/datasets/metadata/)
 - Flight Data (REST API)
+The problem that there is currently still is that there are often no entries at the departure airport and the arrival airport, since these data on the flight position values ​​are only estimated and.
+However, this deficiency did not prevent me from doing this project, because I want to show what is possible with open source data.
-A documentation about this you can find [here](https://opensky-network.org/apidoc/rest.html#id6)
+A documentation about this flight data you can find [here](https://opensky-network.org/apidoc/rest.html#id6)

 > The OpenSky Network, http://www.opensky-network.org